 Let's say you get rejected across the board for all the affiliate programs you wanted join.
 This is highly unlikely, but let's just say it happens.
 How are you going to make money?

 Display ads can earn really good money with enough traffic.
-I have a site with 5k visits a day that earns $100/day from display ads alone.
-I have another site with 3k visits a day that gets about $80/day from display ads.
+I have a site with 10k visits a day that earns $300/day from display ads alone.
+I have another site with 3k visits a day that gets about $100/day from display ads.

-With 10,000 visits per day you could be earning $200+ per day without promoting any products at all.
+It's pretty amazing that these two websites combined are earning over $9,000 per day without selling any products at all.
 Just write whatever you want!
 Of course, all your content should be keyword optimized so you don't publish into a black hole, but I just mean to say that you don't have to be earning from affiliate links in order to earn money from your website.

 Promote Alternative Affiliate Products